IvanGMT

 How IvanGMT runs games

-As previously stated, I run sessions fully theatre-of-the-mind.
+As previously stated, I run sessions fully theater-of-the-mind.
 This keeps immersion front and center, creating a natural flow and strong momentum.
-Your character's backstory is not only welcome, it's woven directly into the narrative.
-In case you'd like that not to be the case, I won't push you.
-The atmosphere in each session is collaborative: if the table leans toward gut-wrenching drama, dark humor, or high adventure, the game naturally follows that energy.
+Your character’s backstory is not only welcome, but woven directly into the narrative.
+Of course, if you’d rather keep your backstory separate from the main plot, I won’t force the issue.
 Players in my games have true freedom of choice.
 You’re not limited to the options I initially describe - you can propose creative solutions and even add details to the world, almost like being a “micro-GM.”
-For example: GM: ''The thief you’re chasing climbs to a balcony some 40 feet high, there's a staircase leading up and a scaffolding left by whoever was refurbishing the outer walls.
+For example: GM: ''The thief you’re chasing climbs to a balcony some 40 feet high, there's a staircase leading up as well as a scaffolding left by whoever was refurbishing the outer walls.
 How do you pursue?''
 PLAYER: ''The thief's too nimble, none of us can match her dexterity.
 There any trebuchet's nearby we could use to launch ourselves up instead?''
 The more ludicrous the idea, the harder it is to pull off, but the option is always there.
 This freedom of imagination is at the core of my games.

 Featured Prompts